 “Bathing in the sound of her voice and music while coming along on her lyrical journey is hands-down one of my favorite experiences.” –Jay DeRosa, long-time fan

-Hannah Stokes is an indie-folk singer-songwriter in Orlando, FL.
-Influenced by the jazz-infused folk songwriting of Joni Mitchell mixed with the sweet folk-pop sound of Maggie Rogers or Madison Cunningham, she brings with her a soulful voice that radiates throughout a room and original songs that explore powerful personal stories, reaching an audience eager to connect with her music.
+Hannah Stokes is an indie-folk singer-songwriter based in Orlando, FL.
+Influenced by the jazz-infused folk songwriting of Joni Mitchell mixed with the sweet folk-pop sound of artists like Madison Cunningham and Laufey, she forges an entrancing sonic landscape to invite you into her inner world.
+She carries a sultry voice that radiates throughout a room and original songs that explore powerful personal stories, reaching an audience eager to connect with her music.

 A recent winner of Best Singer-Songwriter in Orlando Weekly’s 2022 Best of Orlando Readers Poll, Hannah exudes an earnest sincerity that is a can’t-miss experience.
 Through emotional and meaningful performances, she can captivate anyone’s attention and bring together those around her to not only share what is spilling from her heart, but to also provide a sense of connection among anyone listening in.